HandsOnDataViz/book/docs/HandsOnDataViz.md

 charts](https://en.wikipedia.org/wiki/Radar_chart) and [waterfall
 charts](https://en.wikipedia.org/wiki/Waterfall_chart).
 Also, look out for limits on the amount of data you can upload, or restrictions on visualizations you create.
-For example, we removed a freemium tool from an earlier version of this book because the company began to require a paid license if your map was viewed more than 100 times on the web.
+For example, we previously removed a freemium tool from an earlier version of this book when the company began to require a paid license if your map was viewed more than 100 times on the web.
 Furthermore, to what extent does the tool allow you to customize the appearance of your visualizations?
 Since drag-and-drop and freemium tools commonly limit your display options, you may need to make tradeoffs between them versus more powerful and customizable tools.
 In this book, we begin with easy tools and gradually introduce more